-Making homemade baby food can be simple, quick, and even fun.
-You’ll know exactly what’s in each bite—no preservatives, no mystery ingredients—just fresh foods prepared in minutes.
+Making homemade baby food can be simple and quick.
+You’ll know exactly what’s in each bite — no preservatives, no mystery ingredients, just fresh foods prepared in minutes.

-Homemade baby food is made by cooking age-appropriate foods until soft, blending or mashing to the right texture, then storing small portions safely.
-Start with single-ingredient purees, add variety over time, and follow basic food-safety steps so meals stay fresh and safe.
+Homemade baby food starts with cooking age-appropriate foods until soft, then blending or mashing to the right texture, and storing small portions safely.
+Start with single-ingredient purees, add variety over time, and follow basic food-safety steps so meals stay fresh.

 Key takeaways

-• Freeze in small portions so you can thaw only what you need.
+- Freeze in small portions so you only thaw what you need.

-• Avoid added salt, added sugar, and honey before age 12 months.
+- Skip added salt, added sugar, and honey before 12 months.

-• Introduce new foods one at a time and watch for reactions.
+- Introduce one new food at a time and watch for reactions.

 Benefits of homemade baby food

-• Fresh flavor: You can rotate foods and textures as your baby grows.
+- Fresh flavor: Rotate foods and textures as your baby grows.

-• Family mealtime: Babies can try simple versions of family foods.
+- Family mealtime: Babies can try simple versions of what the rest of the family eats.

 When can my baby start solids?

-Many babies are ready for solid foods at about 6 months, but readiness matters more than the calendar.
-Look for steady head and neck control, the ability to sit with support, interest in food, and the ability to swallow rather than push food out.
+Most babies are ready for solid foods at around 6 months, but readiness matters more than the exact age.
+Look for steady head and neck control, the ability to sit with support, clear interest in food, and the ability to swallow rather than push food out with the tongue.

-If your baby was born early or has medical concerns, ask your pediatrician before starting.
+If your baby was born early or has any medical concerns, check with your pediatrician before starting.
+For more detail on the signs of readiness, see the AAP guidance on starting solids.

 Essential tools for preparation

-• Blender or food processor: For smooth purees (a fork works for soft foods like banana).
+- Blender or food processor: For smooth purees.
+A fork works fine for soft foods like banana.

 Choosing the right ingredients